FrankDoka/Doka-front-end/content/blog/resume-challenge-2/index.md

 ---
 title: "Building the Frontend"
-description: "Building the frontend of our website using HTML,CSS,Javascript and Hugo.
-Hosting our website on AWS using S3, Cloudfront and Route 53."
+description: "Building the frontend of the website using HTML,CSS,Javascript and Hugo.
+Hosting the website on AWS using S3, Cloudfront and Route 53."
 dateString: August 2023
 draft: false
 tags: ["AWS"]